Masoud-Paydarsani/jenkins_installation/README.md

 # jenkins_installation <br>
-The repo contains the jenkins installation and removal scripts on a docker container.
+The repo contains the jenkins installation and removal scripts on a docker container. <br>

+**make sure you add executable permission to the scripts**<br>
+sudo chmod +x *.sh

 **jenkins_up.sh** <br>
 Pull the jenkins/jenkins:lts image from the docker hub and create a container of that.